-The physical constraints of old library building at Byron Bay means that it would be difficult to expand current facilities to provide additional floor space without major capital works being undertaken.
-Construction of a the new library to provide more appropriate standards of provision for existing residents and for the population of new development would not be a suitable course of action.
+The physical constraints of existing library building at Byron Bay means that it would be difficult to expand current facilities to provide additional floor space without major capital works being undertaken.
+Extending the current library to provide more appropriate standards of provision for existing residents and for the population of new development would not be a suitable course of action.